vstinner/vstinner.github.io/content/pythoncapi_compat.rst

 <https://github.com/pythoncapi/pythoncapi_compat>`__ project with a
 `pythoncapi_compat.h header file
 <https://github.com/pythoncapi/pythoncapi_compat/blob/main/pythoncapi_compat.h>`_
 which defines these functions as static inline functions.
-A ``#if PY_VERSION_HEX`` guard prevents to define a function if it's already provided by ``Python.h``.
+An ``"#if PY_VERSION_HEX"`` guard prevents to define a function if it's already provided by ``Python.h``.
 Example of the current implementation of PyThreadState_GetInterpreter() for Python 3.8 and older::

     // bpo-39947 added PyThreadState_GetInterpreter() to Python 3.9.0a5